m4ttsch/omscs-notes-notes/secure-computer-systems/06-authorization.md

 The possible rights that can be granted to a user are the **generic access rights**.
 Within each entry of the matrix $r_{ij}$ some subset of these generic access rights is granted to a user $i$ for a resource $j$.

 These rights might be read, write, execute for a file.
 More examples are create, delete, and ownership.
-There are **meta-rights** like being able to revoke other user's rights to the object, or being able to give rights (propagation).
+There are **meta-rights** like being able to revoke other user's rights to the object, or being able to give rights \(propagation\).

 The ACM is dynamic.
-We can have new user coming in, new processes being created.
+We can have new users coming in, new processes being created.
 The number of rows and columns changes.
 The entries in the matrix can change as well.

 ### ACM Operations

 To change the ACM you perform operations.
 Here are some examples.

-`create(s, f)` is where a subject *s* creates a file *f*.
+`create(s, f)` is where a subject _s_ creates a file _f_.
 This will create a new column in the matrix, and set the permission for the entry in the ACM.
-ACM[s, f] = {own, read, write}.
+ACM\[s, f\] = {own, read, write}.

-`grant(s, f, read)` grant read access for file *f* to subject *s*.
-In this case the owner is making the request and the owner is not *s*.
-So if the owner runs this command then the person *s* will get read permissions, ACM[s, f] = { read }.
+`grant(s, f, read)` grants read access for file _f_ to subject _s_.
+The owner makes this request (the owner is not _s_).
+If the owner runs this command then _s_ will get read permissions, ACM\[s, f\] = { read }.

 ## Access Right Propagation and The HRU Result

-Let *r* be an access right
+Let _r_ be an access right

-* r* is the access right when its holder can propagate it
+* r\* is the access right when its holder can propagate it
-  * if r* $\in$ ACM[s, o] then r or r* can be granted by s to another subject s'
+  * if r\* $\in$ ACM\[s, o\] then r or r\* can be granted by s to another subject s'.
+This means *s* can grant permissions for *s\** to either have the role or be able to propagate the role.
 * r+ is the access right when its holder can revoke it
-  * if r+ $\in$ ACM[s, o] then r or r+ can be deleted by s for a user s' from ACM[s', o]
+  * if r+ $\in$ ACM\[s, o\] then r or r+ can be deleted by s for a user s' from ACM\[s', o\].
+This means *s* can revoke permissions for *s\** to either have the role or be able to revoke the role.

 ### HRU Result

 HRU is the initials of the authors.
-For a given initial state and HRU commands (these are more formal and general than the revoke and grant commands just discussed), does there exist a sequence of commands that results in access right r appearing in a cell of the ACM in which it does not appear in the initial state.
+For a given initial state and HRU commands \(these are more formal and general than the revoke and grant commands just discussed\), does there exist a sequence of commands that results in access right r appearing in a cell of the ACM in which it does not appear in the initial state.

 The ability to compute potential future security states in this manner is known as the safety property.
 The problem of if a given initial state has the safety property is then given.

 It turns out that this problem is undecidable.
 Undecidability is a concept relating to if an algorithm can be constructed to always provide a correct yes/no answer.
 An example of an undecidable problem is the halting problem, which is worth knowing if you haven't read about it.
-The authors reduced the problem of computing the safety property to the haltine problem, showing that this is undecidable and we cannot construct an algorithm.
+The authors reduced the problem of computing the safety property to the halting problem, showing that this is undecidable and we cannot construct an algorithm.

 ## ACM Representation and Use

 The ACM captures the state that the reference monitor needs to make decisions related to access control.

-Many elements of the access control matrix are empty, because of least privilege most users have access to only a small fraction of the total resources.
-Only in cells with permissions do we non-empty cells.
-Matrices where most of the cells are **sparse matrices**.
+Many elements of the access control matrix are empty.
+Least privilege implies most users have access to only a small fraction of the total resources.
+Only in cells with permissions are non-empty.
+Matrices where most of the cells are empty are called sparse matrices.

 Because the matrix is sparse we don't store the empty entries of the matrix.
 There are two ways to represent the ACM.
-Access control lists (**ACLs**) and capability lists (**C-lists**).
+Access control lists \(**ACLs**\) and capability lists \(**C-lists**\).

 * Access control lists
   * The ACL belongs to an object and is a list of all users and permissions associated with this object.
-  * This is the non-null entries of the column of the access control matrix.
+  * This is the non-null entries of the columns of the access control matrix.
   * When a user references an object the permission is checked by seeing if the user is in the ACL.
 This is like going to a club and having your name on the list.
 * Capability lists
   * The C-list belongs to a user and is a list of all the objects they have permissions for along with what permissions they have.
-  * This is the non-null entries of the user's row in the access control matric.
+  * This is the non-null entries of the user's row in the access control matrix.
-  * A users reference for the object is allowed if the the user's C-list allows it.
+  * A user's reference for the object is allowed if the the user's C-list allows it.
 This is like having a ticket to the movie theater.

-An important difference between the ACL and the C-list is that the ACL is stored as metadata for **the object** and the C-list is stored with the **user**.
+The ACL is stored as metadata for **the object** and the C-list is stored with the **user**.

 ## ACL vs. C-lists, Confused Deputy Problem